suterma/replayer-pwa/README.md

 # How it works

-1. First, create a compilation of music files (mp3, wav, flac, ogg, aiff, acc, ...) as tracks and cues
+1. Add music files (mp3, wav, ...) to create a compilation of tracks.
-1. Each cue represents a point in time (e.g. intro, verse, chorus,...) in the playback file, with a name and an optional shortcut mnemonic
+1. Add cues for specific points in time (e.g. intro, verse, chorus,...) in the playback file, with a name and an optional shortcut mnemonic
 1. In the session, using Replayer on your portable computer, play any part of your set with the click of a cue button.
 1. Additionally, you can use a (bluetooth) numeric keypad, as a remote control